dzmipt/kdbStudio/notes.md

+* Added search functionality for result tables
 * Show timer during query execution
-* Added basic search functionality for result tables
 * Added settings for controlling kdb connection reuse and invalidation
 * Added font selection for the editor and result table
     * Font size is changed with mouse wheel and pressed Ctrl (Command for MacOS)